 Tooth Extractions in Dallas

-Dr. Ovadia and Dr. Tanur will always try to save a tooth when they can, but there cases when an extraction is necessary, such as when a tooth is too deteriorated to justify attempting to preserve it or when a tooth needs to be removed in preparation for a dental implant, an implant-supported bridge, or an implant-supported denture.
+Dr. Tanur and Dr. Ovadia will always try to save a tooth when they can, but there are cases when tooth extractions are necessary, such as when a tooth is too deteriorated to justify attempting to preserve it or when a tooth needs to be removed in preparation for a dental implant, an implant-supported bridge, or an implant-supported denture.

-Dr. Ovadia and Dr. Tanur use an advanced tooth extraction procedure that gently removes the tooth atraumatically and without the usual tilting and rotating motions which can damage the surrounding gum and bone.
-Every step of the procedure is minimally invasive for less discomfort and faster healing.
+Dr. Ovadia and Dr. Tanur use an advanced tooth extraction procedure that gently removes the tooth without the usual tilting and rotating motions which can damage the surrounding gum and bone.
+Every step of the extraction procedure is minimally invasive for less discomfort and faster healing.

 Blankets, pillows and sedation for added ease

 We provide warm blankets and pillows for your added comfort in the chair.
-If you need further help to relax, we have nitrous oxide, oral sedation and IV sedation options.
-You can request sedation and the doctor will determine the option that best suits your needs.
+If you need further help to relax during the tooth removal, we have oral sedation and IV sedation options.
+You can request sedation for your procedure and the doctor will determine the option that best suits your needs.

 Gentle injections for a painless procedure